 (d) medical certificates (if applicable)

+A show cause response is considered to be equivalent to seeking a review of a University Decision, at Stage 2 of the Student Complaints and Appeals – Governing Policy.
 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), their supervisors and the relevant Associate Dean (Research) or nominee to discuss their situation and to develop their response.
+Candidates may also seek advice on the processes from the Student Ombudsman and/or assistance from the Student Guild.

 16.4 The Research Degrees Committee considers the representations of the candidate in response to the show cause request and either: